-- c.
-In the case of proposals which include residential development, developers preparing a fit for purpose Health Impact Assessment (HIA), and demonstrating how the conclusions of the HIA have been taken into account in the design of the scheme.
-The HIA should be commensurate with the size of the development and the anticipated impacts; - d.
-Development schemes safeguarding and, where appropriate, enhancing the role of allotments, orchards, gardens and food markets in providing access to healthy, fresh and locally produced food; and - e.
-Developers delivering on wider policies of this plan.
+- conclusions of the HIA have been taken into account in the design of the scheme.
+The HIA should be commensurate with the size of the development; - c.
+Development schemes safeguarding and, where appropriate, creating or enhancing the role of allotments, orchards, gardens and food markets in providing access to healthy, fresh and locally produced food.